 “You’re in the right place, “ he said.Read More 30 Years of Heavy Recovery, Chapter One.
 Week One: Betrayal/ Hallucinations/12-Step Call/You’re in the Right Place

-All I know for sure is that the alcohol no longer worked, which is a horrifying thing for any addict.Read More 30 Years of Heavy Recovery: Prologue, Part 2: The Last Binge
+All I know for sure is that the alcohol no longer worked, which is a horrifying thing for any addict.Read More Heavy Recovery: Minus one

 I have a diagnosis of PTSD.
 I don’t agree with the diagnosis, but I have had two highly skilled therapists confirm it.
 The thing is, I’ve treated members of the armed services and first responders who had true, no kidding PTSD.
 I feel that my diagnosis somehow belittles theirs, and for that reason and that […]Read More Yob: Our Raw Heart